-against therein accused is strong; and (b) whether therein accused are recidivists, habitual offenders, are known in the community as drug addicts and troublemakers, have undergone rehabilitation but suffered relapses, or have been charged many times.
+resolved the objection of the prosecution before approving such proposals, which resolution includes a determination of: (a) whether the evidence of guilt against therein accused is strong; and (b) whether therein accused are recidivists, habitual offenders, are known in the community as drug addicts and troublemakers, have undergone rehabilitation but suffered relapses, or have been charged many times.
 The Court En Banc further instructed that the presence of any of these circumstances would bar therein accused from availing of the benefits of entering into a plea bargain with the State.
-Given the foregoing, the Court En Banc concluded that the criminal cases against therein accused should be remanded to the court of origin to afford the latter an opportunity to determine whether or not therein accused are qualified to avail of the benefits of plea bargaining.
+Given the foregoing, the Court En Banc concluded that the criminal cases against therein accused should be remanded to the court of origin to afford the latter an opportunity to determine whether or not therein accused are qualified to avail of the benefits of plea bargaining.6

-However, I tender my dissent insofar as it directs the court of origin to "RESOLVE [petitioner's] proposal for plea bargaining in accordance with the Montierro guidelines."
+However, I tender my dissent in the ponencia insofar as it directs the court of origin to "determine the qualification of [petitioner] based on the [Montierro guidelines], and thereafter, resolve anew his plea bargaining proposals."
 In this regard, I find it apropos to reiterate my Separate Concurring and Dissenting Opinion in Montierro where I explained that the guidelines provided by the majority in Montierro "gives the trial courts uninhibited discretion in approving or denying plea bargaining proposals, which in turn, unduly oversteps on the authority of the Executive Department, more particularly, the DOJ - to prosecute crimes."